danielt998/HanziToAnki/README.md

 # Development
 Feel free to fork, create branches, and raise PRs.

-To run the Spring Boot app, run `./gradlew run`.
 If you get an error about "Invalid source release", check that `echo $JAVA_HOME` points to your JDK.
 We recommend [sdkman](https://sdkman.io/install) for setting up Java.